 – Appraisals billed out, but not yet collected

 – Paid billings: cash on hand

 5. Complete and bill out appraisals as fast as possible.
 The sooner they’re billed, the sooner they’ll be paid.
 We’re all tempted to “let the work fill up the time available.”
 But, it delays payment of your bill.
 If they don’t have the appraisal, they won’t pay the bill.

 6. Give your associate appraisers a higher fee split if they’re willing to wait to be paid until you’re paid for appraisals.
 This policy can be a substantial help to cash flow problems as the highest percent of expenses is appraisal labor.

 7. Be very aggressive with past-due accounts, particularly non-institutional companies, such as mortgage brokers.
 With many mortgage brokers expected to go out of business, and both mortgage bankers and brokers having cash flow problems, let them be late paying someone else, not you.
 In collections, the “squeaky wheel gets the grease.”
 Call every day if necessary.

-8. Get interest on your money by setting up a “sweeps” account or interest bearing checking account, and doing daily deposits.
+8. Get interest on your money by setting up an interest-bearing checking account and doing daily deposits.
 Even if it’s only two or three percent interest, it’s better than nothing.